 It seems that the payment system of Magento 2 will be enhanced with the release of 2.3.
 There is speculation of Klarna integration planned for the upcoming release.
 It means that customers will get additional payment options and better opportunities.
 First of all, Klarna introduces the ability to implement the instant checkout process.
 In case of this provider, it is necessary to specify address details only.
 Not a zero-step checkout, but also a significant improvement to the default shopping experience.
 Another great option is a payment within 30 days after delivery.
 If something is not ok with the purchased product, a customer can send it back without spending any money.
 Another option that makes the default Magento 2 user-experience better is spread payments.
 Klarna introduces an opportunity to split the payment into several parts, reducing a customer’s budget load.
 More than 60 million customers trust the service, so we hope it will become a part of Magento 2.3.

 The integration with Amazon 3rd Party Sales Channel is also expected in Magento 2.3.
 It will introduce better opportunities for syncing your store and product data with Amazon.
 Does it mean the full access to Amazon Multi-Channel Fulfillment?
-If yes, you will be able to grow your business via the access to Amazon’s world-class fulfilment network with operational expertise and advanced shipping options.
+If yes, you will be able to grow your business via the access to Amazon’s world-class fulfillment network with operational expertise and advanced shipping options.
 The service allows leveraging all its features for orders placed on Amazon.com, your Magento 2 store, and other sales channels.
 The integration with MCF is aimed to improve customer and admin experience by introducing faster delivery and simplified operations.
 At the same time, you get drop shipping opportunities.
 The service allows storing your inventory in its warehouses.
-As a result, you can lower your fulfilment costs.
-Note that Amazon offers competitive rates, scalable capacity, and the opportunity of 1-day, 2-day, or standard (3-5 business day) delivery options; inventory placement across the U.S., shipping carriers, and fulfilment by Amazon; and simplified seasonal spikes management without additional resources.
+As a result, you can lower your fulfillment costs.
+Note that Amazon offers competitive rates, scalable capacity, and the opportunity of 1-day, 2-day, or standard (3-5 business day) delivery options; inventory placement across the U.S., shipping carriers, and fulfillment by Amazon; and simplified seasonal spikes management without additional resources.

 Multi-Source Inventory will be essentially updated with the Magento 2.3 release.
 Merchants will get an opportunity to handle all inventory sources without any third-party extensions or platforms.
 One Magento installation will have support for multiple file sources.
 Besides, it will introduce better import/export conditions and simplified ERP integration.
 Advanced drop shipping opportunities are also a part of the planned update.
 Total stock control and low stock reports will be introduced in Magento 2.3 as well.
 It means that you will no longer have to use third-party modules to avoid situations when a product is out of stock.